lsegal/yard/docs/Tags.md

   * `@api`: Declares the API that the object belongs to.
 Does not display in output, but useful for performing queries (`yardoc --query`).
-Any text is allowable in this tag, and there are no predefined values.
+Any text is allowable in this tag, and there are no predefined values(*).

         @api freeform text

+    (*) Note that the special name `@api private` does display a notice in documentation if it is listed, letting users know that the method is not to be used.

   * `@attr`: Declares an attribute from the docstring of a class.
 Meant to be used on Struct classes only (classes that inherit Struct).